epfl-lasa/robot-toolkit/README.md

     rosdep install --from-paths src --ignore-src
     catkin_make

+### Dependency note:
-Dependency note: robot toolkit has an intricate circular dependency: to compile RTK you must first source RTK's setup.bash. yikes.
+robot toolkit has an intricate circular dependency: to compile RTK you must first source RTK's setup.bash. yikes.
 The easiest way to do this is to call catkin_make with an empty src directory (this creates devel/setup.bash) and then source the setup.bash file (this sets the path correctly) *before* attempting to compile the robot_toolkit packages.

+There is also a dependency on "ncurses" that you can get by running:
+`sudo apt-get install libncurses5-dev`

 ### Minimal compilation